MillerCoors says probe shows ex-employees embezzled millions

-LOS ANGELES MillerCoors, a U.S. joint venture between SABMiller Plc and Molson Coors Co, on Thursday said it had uncovered a multi-year scheme in which two former employees allegedly embezzled several million dollars.
+LOS ANGELES MillerCoors, a U.S. joint venture between SABMiller Plc SAB.L and Molson Coors Co (TAP.N), on Thursday said it had uncovered a multi-year scheme in which two former employees allegedly embezzled several million dollars.

 "Based on an extensive internal and external investigation, MillerCoors believes former employee David Colletti embezzled several million dollars from the company over several years and that former employee Paul Edwards was involved to a lesser extent in the scheme," company spokesman Jonathan Stern said in a statement.